AEthelheard/AEthelheard/README.md

 - 👋 Hi, I’m @AEthelheard
-- 🌱 I use Kotlin, Java, Python at work.
+- 🌱 I use Kotlin, Java, Python and Golang.